 Vashti’s Crochet Classes in 2020

-I always bring lots of crocheted examples for show and tell.
-In yarn industry lingo I guess it’s called a trunk show per topic.
-I need to test fibers, dyeing styles, crochet hook sizes, stitch variations, shaping methods, and all the what-ifs.
-These items often inspire students to try variations with their own projects, so a class project may end up being a starting point for a new design.
+Why so many items?
+I test fibers, dyeing styles, crochet hook sizes, stitch variations, shaping methods, and all the what-ifs.
+These items often inspire students to try variations with their own projects.
+A class project may end up being the starting point of a new design.

 Watch this spot for updates to Vashti’s teaching and events schedule.